-Greta Garbo, or just Garbo, as she was so often referred to as, was quite simply one of the most intriguing and talented film actresses that there has ever been.
+Greta Garbo, or just Garbo, as she was so often called, was quite simply one of the most intriguing and talented film actresses that there has ever been.
 Her face spoke volumes.
 Greta was also an actress who really never needed any dialogue because she could convey what the audience needed to know through looks and emotions alone.

 The only other actress I can think of who compares with Garbo for being able to make audiences so completely feel their emotion through the screen is Ingrid Bergman.
 Both let their faces and emotion speak for them.
 When you watch their films you do so to see those extraordinary faces in action.